 When reflecting on the professional skills he gained from his internship, Tyler stated:

 "I was fortunate to have boating and diving experience when beginning my internship.
 However, this starting knowledge was greatly enhanced at Forfar.
 This included boat knowledge, operation, maneuvering, and engine maintenance.
 North Andros is a remote island far from any marine part stores.
 Being a professional means safety always takes priority.
 Knowing how to prepare and react to boating issues while still leading and assuring a group is the most important professional skill I gained at Forfar.
 Others include confidence in leading water excursions and species identification."

 Forfar Field Station truly benefitted from Tyler's positive attitude, hard work ethic, and growth as a young professional.
 His confidence and skills enhance the purpose and importance of the IFS' mission - experiential environmental education!

-Since leaving Forfar, Tyler enrolled in a Master's Degree at Texas A&M - Corpus Christi graduating May 2018.
-Congratulations, Tyler!
-In his free time, he enjoys beachcoming and camping along the beaches of the Gulf of Mexico, and articulating fish skeletons for his ichthyology class.
+Since leaving Forfar, Tyler enrolled in a Master's Degree at Texas A&M - Corpus Christi and graduated May 2018.
+Now he works for the Florida Fish and Wildlife Conservation Commission in St. Petersburg, on their Fisheries Independent Monitoring program.
+In his free time, he enjoys beachcombing and camping along the beaches of the Gulf of Mexico, and articulating fish skeletons for his ichthyology class.
 In the photos below, you'll see him and his dad fishing near South Andros!